JagGlo/playOmics/README.md

 ## Connecting dataset

-First, we create a list of dataframes - this allows us to manipulate each dataframe individually and, at the same time, to take advantage of its common structure.

-The function **connect_datasets()** allows to create a list of named dataframes.
-Each element of a list will receive a name of a dataframe.
-We can call an additional parameter, `remove_original_data`, to indicate, whether the original dataframes should be removed.
-This is often needed as omics data can become quite heavy due to its dimension (tens to hunderds of thousands features).
+First off, create a list of dataframes.
+This step helps you to work with each dataframe on its own, while still keeping track of the overall structure.
+Use **connect_datasets()** to create a list where each dataframe gets its name.
+You can call an additional parameter, `remove_original_data`, to indicate whether the original dataframes should be removed.
+This is often needed as omics data can become quite heavy due to its dimension (tens to hundreds of thousands features).

 ``` r
 BRCA_data <- connect_datasets(clinical_data, proteome, methylation, miRNA, mutation, RNAseq, SCNV_log_ratio,